 You’ll have a small wound near the areola (darker area of skin around the nipple) with a stitch or stitches in it.
 You’ll be given information about how to care for this and advice about pain relief.

 The operation will leave a small scar but this will fade in time.
 After the operation your nipple may be less sensitive than before.

 You won’t usually need to go back to the breast clinic after the intraductal papilloma has been removed.

 People with multiple intraductal papillomas or whose intraductal papillomas contained atypical cells are more likely to have follow-up appointments with their specialist.

 What this means for you

 If your intraductal papilloma contains atypical cells, or if you have multiple intraductal papillomas, you may be worried or anxious that your risk of breast cancer is slightly increased.
-This doesn’t mean you’ll necessarily develop breast cancer in the future.
+However, this doesn’t necessarily mean you’ll develop breast cancer in the future.